cjlennon-dev/cjlennon/README.md

 How then to keep access to a common database isolated within module boundaries?

 The answer is possibly that database access should be via API modules?
-Reset with Swagger?
+REST with Swagger?
 GraphQL?